is ludhiana a good place to live in - Bigblocks

 Plus, with the city buzzing nearly 24/7, it’s a far safer space—particularly for women.
 So, whether you’re heading out late or commuting daily, you’ll feel the difference in how secure and well-connected things have become.

-Recreational spots like Rose Garden—home to 1,600+ rose varieties—and Wave Mall, MBD Neopolis, Pavilion Mall, Silver Arc and many more offer spaces for family bonding.
-If one wants to start a family in any tier-2 city where you have safety, affordability, and warmth, Ludhiana is that city.
+Recreational spots like Nehru Rose Garden—home to 1,600+ rose varieties—and Wave Mall offer spaces for family bonding.
+With its mix of safety, affordability, and warmth, Ludhiana is where families thrive.

 4. Cost of living in Ludhiana